Pearl Jam “Backspacer”

 The first half of the 1990s were a singular moment wherein Nirvana and Pearl Jam -- the two biggest Rock groups in the world -- genuinely believed that they were not half as great as The Melvins or Sleater Kinney.
 Those few years marked a fleeting time when Generation X triumphed over the Boomers, replacing the falseness of our parents’ ideals with a celebration of angst and apathy.
 The lines between Indie and Alternative and Rock and Pop were all blurry.
 It was hard to be cynical when there was an almost uncanny, kaleidoscopic joy about it all.

-Obviously, it didn’t last.
+It didn’t last.
 As early as 1992, when Cameron Crowe released “Singles,” which featured Vedder, Chris Cornell and assorted Grunge royalty, I sensed that the signified was already eclipsing the signifier.
 In early 1994, the ethos and the affect was more comically (and successfully) co-opted by Ben Stiller’s “Reality Bites.”
 Later that year, Kurt Cobain died and the opiated underside of Alt culture got exposed.
 It was all too good to be true, in part, because it may have never been true.
 Today, nearly thirty years later, I still wonder if the “Alternative revolution” was a creative victory or a trick of hegemony.

 By the mid-90s, Alt was basically over.
 Or rather, Alt was no longer alternative.
 There were still vestiges -- Radiohead and the Beastie Boys.
 But in the place of Bikini Kill and L7 we got Alanis and Tracy Bonham.
 And instead of Nirvana and Beck, we got Live and then The Goo Goo Dolls and then Dave Matthews Band and then Third Eye Blind and then Matchbox Twenty and then Creed.
 In 1992, I never could have seen the through line from Pearl Jam to DMB and Creed.
 But, in retrospect, that’s precisely what unnerved me about “Ten” -- the sound of a Jam band rocking more slowly and fervently.

 Obviously, this larger, cultural disappointment was not the fault of Pearl Jam.
 In fact, while the promise of the nineties was imploding, Pearl Jam was improving.
-If “Ten” was an album where a new lead singer was finding his way in a previously established unit, by “Vitalogy,” Eddie Vedder had fully taken over.
+If “Ten” was an album wherein a new lead singer was finding his way in a previously established unit, by “Vitalogy,” Eddie Vedder had fully taken over.
 Whereas the singer only wrote two songs for the band’s debut, he wrote or co-wrote nine of the fourteen tracks on their third album.
 “Vitalogy” finds the band moving faster, loosening up and experimenting a bit, while still maintaining a sufficient dose of their trademark seriousness.
 It contains a timeless, unmistakable Pop song in “Better Man” and what is their most irrefutable and anthemic achievement, “Corduroy.”
 There was no more wrestling between the band and their matinee idol frontman.
 The singer had pinned down the songs.
 Stone, Jeff and Mike did the sensible thing.
 They submitted and followed the leader.

 Over the next ten years, Pearl Jam evolved from Grunge posterboys to unlikely Pop stars to the most consistent and principled Rock band on the planet.
 They fought and mostly lost a battle with Ticketmaster.
 They stood up for progressive ideals.
 They made albums every other year and followed them with world tours, playing marathon concerts for stadiums of sweaty, enraptured fans.
 Eddie’s Pearl Jam sounded mostly like Jeff and Stone’s Pearl Jam, but more certain, less serpentine.
 On singles like “Given to Fly” and “I Got Id” and “Last Kiss,” they could be faster or slower or more abstract or more direct.
 But they did not sound like all of those things at once.
 Songs were songlike while experiments were experimental.
 What started as four talented guys trying to locate a vibe, began to sound like an actual Rock band.
 In fact, during this time, they were probably the “Most Important Band in the World” not named “Radiohead.”